gjelsoe/FreeTouchDeck/README.md

 # TFT_eSPI configuration

 Before compiling and uploading the FreeTouchDeck.ino sketch, you will have to edit the **user_setup.h** file included with the TFT_eSPI library.
-This can be found in your Arduino skechtbook folder under "libraries".
+This can be found in your Arduino sketchbook folder under "libraries".
 If you have not renamed the TFT_eSPI library folder, the file **user_setup.h** can be found in **TFT_eSPI-master**.
 Here you will have to uncomment the lines that apply to you hardware configuration.
 For example: if you have an TFT with an ILI9488 driver, you will have to uncomment that line under `Section 1`.
 Make sure all the other drivers are commented out!

 The next section is `Section 2`.
 This also depends on what hardware you are using.
 For example for an ESP32 you'll have to uncomment the correct #define(s) under `EDIT THE PIN NUMBERS IN THE LINES FOLLOWING TO SUIT YOUR ESP32 SETUP`.
-Also if your TFT has the blacklight control pin available you will have to uncomment the lines found under `#define TFT_BL` and `#define TFT_BACKLIGHT_ON`.
+Also if your TFT has the black light control pin available you will have to uncomment the lines found under `#define TFT_BL` and `#define TFT_BACKLIGHT_ON`.

 "Section 3" can be left alone.

+# PlatformIO

+Both Ardiuno and PlatformIO can be used to build this project.
+PlatformIO will automatically download needed libraries and specific versions if needed.

+To open the project in PlatformIO, choose `File->Open Folder` and navigate to where you cloned the project to..
+Under **Project Tasks** you can select the appropriate devices you want to build for, the finished BIN file will be located in `"build_output\firmware"` folder.
+It's also possible to program the devices direct from PlatformIO by selecting `Upload` under the chosen device.

+In `UserConfig.h` you must comment out #ArduinoIDE by adding // in front. eg. //#Arduino

+Note, that you will also need to change `device_comport` in platformio.ini file under section `[common_env_data]` if you want to monitor output from the Device or program it.

+# Makefile

+The project also supports using `make` command if installed.

+Make sure that a PATH for PlatformIO has been set for Linux or Windows within the `Makefile` by changing `PlatformIO_Path` with the correct path.

+The following commands are:

+all 		- Builds BIN files for all devices. clean 		- Removes all files generated while building. touchdown 	- Builds BIN file for touchdown makerfabs 	- Builds BIN file for Makefabs devkit 		- Builds BIN file for ESP32 Dev-Kit

+BIN files can be found at 'built_out\firmware' directory.

 # Help